FAQ for Parents

 Stony Brook has Academic Advisors that are skilled with providing students with guidance regarding the appropriate coursework they must take.
 Parents should speak with their student about their coursework and potential issues to prepare for meetings with Academic Advisors.
 Discuss disability related issues, and how they may affect school logistics.
 For example, if a student needs extra time for exams, than there needs to be extra time between classes.
 Students need to consider the time it takes them to maneuver on campus.
 All students are expected to be on time for classes.
 It is also important to have your student think about the coursework they can reasonably handle while they are adjusting to a new environment.

 Students have a legal right to control access to their information.
-DSS counselors encourage parent and student meetings but they cannot discuss student’s information without a student’s written permission.
-If a student wants to grant this permission they must write a permission letter and sign it in the presence of a DSS Counselor each semester.
+SASC counselors encourage parent and student meetings but they cannot discuss student’s information without a student’s written permission.
+If a student wants to grant this permission they must write a permission letter and sign it in the presence of a SASC counselor each semester.

-Yes, students can make an appointment with the DSS technology specialist who can provide one-on-one training to students who are registered with our office.
+Yes, students can make an appointment with the SASC technology specialist who can provide one-on-one training to students who are registered with our office.

 No. However, students are strongly encouraged to register and meet with a ACCES-VR (Adult Career and Continuing Education Services – Vocational Rehabilitation or NYSCB (New York State Commission for the Blind) counselor to see if they may qualify for financial assistance to purchase any necessary equipment.

 Stony Brook University works closely with students with food allergies.
-Disability Support Services coordinates between departments and communicates with the student’s medical team.
+The Student Accessibility Support Center coordinates between departments and communicates with the student’s medical team.
 Dining services features the allergy-safe Simple Servings Program as well as a full-time registered dietitian.